SonarSoftwareInc/importer/README.md

 To setup the importer for use, create a .env file in the src directory by copying the *.env.example* file.
 Modify the **URI**, **USERNAME** and **PASSWORD** values to match your Sonar instance.
 The username and password must be for a user account that has the appropriate permissions for the API.
 The safest option is to use a 'Super Admin' user.

+### CSV Formatting
+Your CSV files should be comma separated.
+Each column must be included, even if it is optional.
+An optional column can just have no data entered.
+Strings should be wrapped in double quotes (") and double quotes inside strings should be escaped with a backslash (\).

 ###How to use
 To use the importer, instantiate the Importer class.